A to Z Guide

 The Montgomery County Council uses the term councilmember (one word, and not councilman or councilwoman).
 In general, follow the style that the organization uses, and if it is not indicated use council member (two words).
 In the case of the Montgomery County Council:

-- The announcement was made by Councilmember March Erlich.
+- The announcement was made by Councilmember Craig Rice.

-- The announcement was made by March Erlich, council member.
+- The announcement was made by Craig Rice, council member.

 Currency (see numbers)

-Use lowercase for MC curricula, except when used in a heading or title.
+Use lower case, except in a heading or title.

 - Right: The landscape technology program is offered on the Germantown Campus.